Astoundify/wp-job-manager-regions/readme.txt

 = Where can I use this? =

-Astoundify has released the first fully integrated WP Job Manager theme.
-Check out ["Jobify"](http://themeforest.net/item/jobify-job-board-wordpress-theme/5247604?ref=Astoundify)
+Astoundify has released two themes that are fully integrated with the WP Job Manager plugin.
+Check out ["Jobify"](http://themeforest.net/item/jobify-job-board-wordpress-theme/5247604?ref=Astoundify) and our WordPress Directory theme ["Listify"](http://themeforest.net/item/listify-wordpress-directory-theme/9602611?ref=Astoundify)

 == Installation ==